tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

     print(frameCount)
 {% endhighlight %}

 The [`noLoop()`](https://py.processing.org/reference/noLoop.html) function prevents Processing continually executing code within `draw()`.
 If you run the sketch, the Console displays a single "`1`", confirming that the `draw` ran just once.
 This may seem odd to you.
-After all, if you wanted to avoid frames, why would you include a `draw()` at all?
+After all, if you wanted to avoid frames why would you include a `draw()` at all?
 Well, there is also a [`loop()`](https://py.processing.org/reference/loop.html) function to reactivate the standard `draw` behaviour.
-As you will come to see, controlling the loop behaviour with mouse functions is a neat approach to building the interface.
+As you will come to see, controlling the `draw` behaviour with mouse functions is a neat approach to building the interface.

 Add some global variables.
-It shouldn't matter if you place these above or below the `setup()` code, as long the lines are flush against the left-edge.
+It shouldn't matter if you place these above or below the `setup()` code, as long the lines are flush against the left-edge of the editor.
 These variables will be used to adjust and monitor the state of the brush.

 {% highlight py %}
 rainbow = [